iotaledger/identity.rs/documentation/docs/specs/didcomm/protocols/presentation.md

 Sent by the holder to offer one or more credentials for a verifier to view.
 The context and types are included to allow the verifier to choose whether they are interested in the offer, negotiate the type of credentials they want or accept and by which issuers they trust.

-The issuer is optional when the holder may not want to reveal too much information up-front on the exact credentials they possess, they may want a non-repudiable signed request from the verifier first?
 ```json
 {
   "offers": [{